Things To Do

 Brocciu cheese

 You may be surprised to learn that Corsica actually has quite the reputation when it comes to its cheeses.
-In fact, an annual cheese fair known as A Fiera di U Casgiu takes place in Venaco every May.
+In fact, an annual cheese fair known as A Fiera di U Casgiu takes place in Venaco every May, celebrating the local varieties which are used in a lot of the Corsica cuisine that comes from the mountains.

 Fiadone

-Speaking of which, Fiadone is a type of baked Corsican cheesecake that’s made without any base.
+Speaking of cakes, Fiadone is a type of baked Corsican cheesecake that’s made without any base.
 Instead, the popular dessert uses brocciu, sugar, lemon zest, chestnut flour and eggs.
-It’s sometimes served hot and fresh from the oven, but the more popular choice is chilled – what better way to top off a warm day spent basking beneath the Mediterranean sunshine?

 Chestnut flour